CSE-110-Winter-2024/project-team-14/README.md

 ## Velocity

 Estimation of initial Velocity with justification
-7 hours/week per person
+- **7 hours/week per person
-80 total hours for the project
+- **80 total hours for the project
-0.467 velocity (Velocity based off of I2 of Milestone)
+- **0.467 velocity (Velocity based off of I2 of Milestone)

-Some of the main concerns we have are:
+Some of the main concerns we had are:
 Figuring out how to implement the logic in some of the features may require some dedicated thinking time We expect communication between the teammates to be relatively frequent, which will take up time Running, testing, and debugging the code (especially understanding bugs) will take extra time